30 Oct Green Bay and Northeast Wisconsin, Watch Out for Caffeine Lurking in Your Beverages and Snacks

 - Productivity levels increase as consuming caffeine is known to boost energy levels.

-If an increase in spontaneous conversations, problem solving, and morale and productivity levels sounds appealing, it’s time to change up your Green Bay and Northwest Wisconsin break room.
+If an increase in spontaneous conversations, problem solving, and morale and productivity levels sounds appealing, it’s time to change up your Green Bay and Northeast Wisconsin break room.
 Come collaborate with BE’S Refreshments and design a customized menu offering a variety of caffeinated and non-caffeinated snacks and beverages.
 For more information about elevating your break room, contact us at 920-983-2318.